Emmy Lou Packard

-Emmy Lou Packard also known as Betty Lou Packard (1914–1998) was a Californian post-war artist known for painting, printmaking and murals.
+Emmy Lou Packard, (1914–1998) also known as Betty Lou Packard, was an American visual artist and social activist in San Francisco, California.
+She was known for her paintings, printmaking, and murals, which were often political.

-Early life
+Early life and education

 Emmy Lou Packard was born on April 15, 1914, near El Centro, California, to parents Emma and Walter Packard.
 Her father founded an agricultural cooperative community in the Imperial Valley and was an internationally known agronomist.
 In 1927, the Packard family traveled to Mexico for Walter's consulting job with the Mexican government working on agrarian and land settlement reform issues.
 Emmy then 13 years, was already painting and drawing.
 Her mother introduced her to artists Diego Rivera and Frida Kahlo, marking the beginning of a long friendship and mentorship.

 In 1934, she eloped to Nevada with the architect Burton Cairns, a recent graduate of the University of California, Berkeley.
 They had a baby together, Donald Cairns.

 In 1936 Packard graduated from the University of California, Berkeley with her bachelor's degree and later studied sculpture, mural and fresco painting at the San Francisco Art Institute.